-The investment alternatives available under the Canadian non-qualified deferred compensation plan during 2017 were the same mutual funds available to all employees under Civeo's Group RRSP/DPSP Retirement Plan.
-The investment alternatives available to executives and directors under the Deferred Compensation Plan during 2017 were the same mutual funds available to all employees under Civeo's 401(k) Retirement Plan.
+The investment alternatives available under the Canadian non-qualified deferred compensation plan during 2018 were the same mutual funds available to all employees under Civeo's Group RRSP/DPSP Retirement Plan.
 Selection of these funds are at the discretion of the executive.
 Payout terms, withdrawals and other distributions are made at the discretion of the executive subject to corresponding plan terms and conditions.

-Detailed below is 2017 activity in the Deferred Compensation Plan for Mr. Dodson and the Canadian non-qualified Deferred Compensation Plan for Mr. Schoening.
+Detailed below is 2018 activity in the Deferred Compensation Plan for Mr. Dodson and the Canadian non-qualified Deferred Compensation Plan for Mr. Schoening.
+All amounts listed below for Mr. Schoening have been converted to U.S. dollars an exchange rate of \$0.7719.
 Messrs.
 McCann and Steininger did not participate in either of these plans.

-(1) All contribution amounts for the last fiscal year reported in this table are also included in the "Salary" and "Non-Equity Incentive Plan Compensation" columns in the Summary Compensation Table for 2017.

-(2) The \$6,080 reported for Mr. Schoening in this column is also included in the "All Other Compensation" column of the Summary Compensation Table for 2017.

-(3) This column represents net unrealized appreciation, loss, dividends and distributions for Mr. Schoening and Mr. Dodson for mutual fund investments for 2017 associated with investments held in the Deferred Compensation Plan.

-(4) Mr. Dodson received the final distribution in January 2018.
+- (1) All contribution amounts for the last fiscal year reported in this table are also included in the "Salary" and "Non-Equity Incentive Plan Compensation" columns in the Summary Compensation Table for 2018. - (2) The \$15,340 reported for Mr. Schoening in this column is also included in the "All Other Compensation" column of the Summary Compensation Table for 2018. - (3) This column represents net unrealized appreciation, loss, dividends and distributions for Messrs.
+Dodson and Schoening for mutual fund investments for 2018 associated with investments held in the Deferred Compensation Plan. - (4) Mr. Dodson received the final distribution in January 2018.